How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 I wanted to create one place to share my advice and experience with all you talented creative types who are looking for tips, tools, and tactics on how to pitch a cartoon successfully .

-(Some networks literally have buckets of cash laying around, waiting for someone to pitch them a great idea.
+(Some networks and tech companies literally have buckets of cash laying around, waiting for someone to pitch them a great idea.
 As of this writing, most of those buckets are at Netflix, Apple, or Hulu.)

 But those buckets are just going to sit there, unclaimed–or go towards the studio’s cereal bar and frozen yogurt machine–unless YOU pitch them something that blows them away.